 (a) determined by the Board within seven business days after this section receives Royal Assent; and

 (b) effective as of the first day of the calendar month immediately following the determination.
 [NTD: If the legislation receives Royal Assent in May then the new rate would be applicable starting June 1, 2017.]
+[NTD: And…?]

 Transition